 What should I bring to an engagement session?

-While you don’t want to be carrying around a huge bag of extra “stuff”, bringing some items to your engagement session that represent you, your interests, or your hobbies is a great idea!
+While you don’t want to be carrying around a huge bag of extra “stuff”, bringing some items to your engagement session that represents you, your interests or your hobbies is a great idea!
 It infuses your individuality and who you are as a couple into the photographs.
-I want your session to represent YOU, so if that means bringing your four legged friend along or items that tell your story, please do!
+I want your session to represent YOU, so if that means bringing your four-legged friend along or items that tell your story, please do!
 We can incorporate them into your photos in an authentic and fun way!
 Maybe it’s something from your proposal, a hobby you both love and share, a food you love, or a bottle of wine that is special.

 What’s the best season for engagement photographs?
 And what happens if the weather isn’t right?

 Again, the season is up to you!
 If you are taking your engagement photographs for your Save the Dates, which is recommended from 6-8 months before your wedding, I would suggest taking them 8-10 months prior to your wedding date, if possible!
 If you’re not planning on using them for Save the Dates or your wedding website, you can take them whenever you’d like!

 If you love warm tones and sweaters, fall is your best bet!
 Fall can be a great time for dark, moody photos and colorful, fun photographs.
 If you prefer a lighter scene, spring and summer are great options.
 In Michigan, spring blossoms around May while summer starts to get hot around July.
 If you are worried about rain, I would not recommend a spring session and if you are worried about sweating, I would not recommend a summer session.
 Winter engagement sessions are possible, but Michigan weather is unreliable as you know, so there may be snow or it may just be grey.
 Likewise, the cold weather often makes your hands and faces red, which will be in almost every photograph.
 So something to think about!
 If you’re a go with the flow kind of person, any season will do!